Effect of the interatomic potential on the features of displacement cascades in α-Fe: a molecular dynamics study

 Abstract

-Depending on the interatomic potential used for molecular dynamics (MD) simulation of displacement cascades in α-Fe, primary states of damage characterised by different spatial distributions of point-defects (clustered fractions in particular) are obtained.
-These differences may influence the microstructural evolution predicted in damage accumulation models which make use of the input from MD cascade simulations.
-In this work, a number of displacement cascades initiated by recoils of energy ranging from 5 to 40 keV have been simulated in the same way using four different interatomic potentials for α-Fe, each providing, among other things, different descriptions for the self-interstitial atoms (SIA) in this metal.
-The behaviour of the cascades in correspondence with their different phases and the final surviving defect population have been studied using the same criteria for cascade analysis and compared.
-The outcome is discussed trying to identify the characteristics of the potential that mostly influence the predicted primary state of damage.
+The primary state of damage obtained in molecular dynamics (MD) simulations of displacement cascades in α-Fe, particularly the fraction of point-defects in clusters, depends on the interatomic potential used to describe the atomic interactions.
+The differences may influence the microstructural evolution predicted in damage accumulation models which use results from MD cascade simulations as input.
+In this work, a number of displacement cascades of energy ranging from 5 to 40 keV have been simulated using the same procedure with four different interatomic potentials for α-Fe, each of them providing, among other things, varying descriptions of self-interstitial atoms (SIA) in this metal.
+The behaviour of the cascades at their different phases and the final surviving defect population have been studied and compared applying the same cascade analysis criteria for all potentials.
+The outcome is discussed trying to identify the characteristics of the potential that have the largest influence on the predicted primary state of damage.

 Original languageEnglish